Estimate Time6 min

 Key takeaways

-"With the US emerging from the grips of the pandemic, now may be the ideal time for caregivers, especially those juggling work and family demands, to hit the reset button and find ways to lower their stress levels and tend to their own mental well-being," says Meredith Stoddard, vice president of education and Life Event programs at Fidelity Investments.
+Now may be the ideal time for caregivers, (especially those juggling work and family demands) to hit the reset button and find ways to lower their stress levels, tend to their own mental well-being, and better manage their personal finances.

 Graphic show the impact of caregivers stepping away from the workforce.
 53% say their time away was longer than expected.
 37% say they earned less money once they returned to work.